Cedar Waxwing

 • Bright yellow band at the tip of the tail

-• Small red waxy droplets on the tips of the secondary wing feathers
+• Red waxy tips on the secondary wing feathers

 When You’ll See Them